The Finale (Seinfeld): Broadcast and reception

+The original broadcast occurred on the same night Frank Sinatra died.
+The 9-1-1 call was received at 9:14 pm, and the ambulance made it over to his house in just four minutes, then arrived at Cedars-Sinai Medical Center at 9:35 pm.
+Beverly Hills fire chief Mike Smollen attributed the especially fast response time to the streets being empty, as many people were watching the episode.

 Syndication version

 Since the episode originally aired in a highly unorthodox 75-minute time slot, when packaged for syndication it was edited down to two episodes with 30-minute time slots.
 This version cut several scenes from the original episode and rearranged some parts, including the testimonies of Donald Sanger and George Steinbrenner, the scene between Jerry and Elaine before the jury re-enters the courtroom, Jerry's opening stand-up comedy act, and the scene in Monk's Cafe.
 The scene with Jerry, Elaine, George and Kramer having a meal in their cell was used for the credits of the first part.